TheProxyCompany/proxy-structuring-engine/README.md

 # Proxy Structuring Engine (PSE)

 LLMs generate words like a firehose with no nozzle—powerful, but chaotic.
-The PSE isn't a filter, it's a valve—controlling the flow, enforcing structure, and keeping creativity intact.
-It turns a stochastic LLM into a **stateful** engine capable of powering complex interactions.
+The PSE isn't a filter, but a valve; turning a stochastic LLM into a **stateful** engine capable of powering complex interactions.

 > The PSE allows the model to "color within the lines".